-Throughout the entirety of their stay with you, the au pair is entitled to free room and board.
+Throughout the entirety of their stay with you, the au pair is entitled to have and individual room and three meals a day.
 Naturally, this also applies if your au pair falls ill or is on holiday.
-Furthermore, the au pair should be offered an individual room in your home.

 New regulations from January 2017 state that au pairs travelling to Australia on a Working Holiday (subclass 417) or Work and Holiday Visa (subclass 462) will now be taxed at 15% for the first $37,000 of their income.
 They will need to apply for a tax file number (TFN), which will be their personal reference to the tax system.
 Host families in Australia must be registered with the Australian Taxation Office (ATO) as employers of working holiday makers.
 For more information, contact the Australian Taxation Office.